slimndap/wp-theatre/readme.txt

 For a sports club your teams are the _productions_ and the games are the _events_.

+== Screenshots ==

+1. Manage events in the Wordpress admin.
+2. The event editor.
+3. Manage events in the Wordpress admin
+4. Your upcoming events listed on your website.
+5. Event details.

 == Frequently Asked Questions ==